engagespark/pushabutton/README.md

 # Pushabutton
-Minimal web app to run scripts.
+Minimal, single-binary web app to run scripts.

 Put anything executable in the `buttons` dir.
 It'll show up as a button in the web UI.